Evidlo/prelim/main.typ

         caption: "Camera Integration Time and Frame Stacking" ) <integrationtime>

-      Naïvely stacking and binning thousands of noisy frames generated using the model described in the last section can be computationally, especially when generating stacked images from many vantages.
+      Naively stacking and binning thousands of noisy frames generated using the model described in the last section can be computationally, especially when generating stacked images from many vantages.
 Instead, the #gls("CLT") can be applied to generate a noisy stacked image $Z$ efficiently, assuming all individual frames are identically distributed.  #gls("CLT") states

     #math.equation(numbering:none,
         $Z tilde.op cal(N)(M N^2mu_Y, M N^2sigma_Y^2)$